pocomane/brewed-in-the-apocalypse/bita.md

 new character, using the relative seciont of the "Your World" playbook, also if another playbook was selected.

-After that, each player write on the eir character sheet 8 traits and 2 fortune points.
+After that, the players take a sheet to record al what happen to their character, both in fiction and machanical.
+They start writing on the character sheet 8 traits and 2 fortune points.
 These can be seen as applying 8 times the move __Add a trait__ and 2 times __Add a fortune point__ , refer to the relevant section for details.
 We suggest to start selecting traits from the list proposed in the playbook.
 If you want invent new one, use the list as inspiration.

 The player should keep some space on the sheet to record Harm assigned by the scenarist, object ey will find, future notes, etc.